 Planning a cruise ought to be a three-step process.
 First, contact a knowledgeable cruise expert to discuss possible options.
 It is important that your consultant tries to learn about your likes and dislikes.
 Do not give in to sales pressure during this first discussion.
 Take the time to study the brochures you will be given, looking carefully at accommodation choices and itineraries.
 During the second discussion with your consultant you will make the actual reservation.
 The third and final step in the process is a comprehensive trip review, which is usually done two or three weeks prior to your departure.

 It is the first, consultive meeting/discussion that is critical.
 A great consultant will try to get to learn as much as possible about you and your goals for your upcoming cruise vacation.
 You will not be pressured to purchase.
-In fact, if you try to purchase, you will be asked to take the time to do some research to check the validity of the advice you are being given.
+In fact, if you try to purchase, you will be asked to take the time to do some research to check the validity of the advice you are being given, you just need to make sure to pick the best option for you, try to pick an option that offers port canaveral transportation, this way you don’t have to worry about it later.

 Will I get a better rate if I book with one of those 800 numbers or the Internet?